-The programme offers unique opportunities such as teaching sessions at museums and Kew Gardens, developing students’ understanding of learning science outside the classroom.
+The programme offers opportunities such as teaching sessions at museums and Kew Gardens, and residential trips, developing students’ understanding of learning science outside the classroom.

-The Physics with Mathematics PGCE is delivered via a programme of ‘Debates in Education’, seminars, workshops, tutorials and directed study days as well as time spent in placement schools or colleges.
+The Physics with Mathematics PGCE is delivered via keynote lectures, seminars, workshops, tutorials and directed study days as well as time spent in placement schools or colleges.
 Assessment is by practical teaching observation, assignments and a portfolio.

-Students will undertake at least two placements (120 days) at a school or college, during which time their teaching practice will be supported by a school subject tutor and mentor.
+Students will undertake at least two placements (up to 120 days) at a school or college, during which time their teaching practice will be supported by a school subject tutor and mentor.
 During school placements students may teach:

-Key Stage 3: science (including elements of physics, chemistry, and biology) and mathematics
+Key Stage 3: science (including elements of physics, chemistry, biology) and mathematics

 Key Stage 4: science (all areas) or physics (depending on school placement)